InfinityBowman/amstar2-checklist-scoring-app/README.md

 - **Better Mobile Compatibility:** Make it look nice and usable on mobile.
 - **Improved Accessibility:** Make it more accessible.
 - **Collaborate realtime:** Collaborate on checklists in real time.
+- **View Study PDF:** View a study PDF alongside the checklist.
+- **Integration with Reference Managers:** Import studies from Zotero and others.

 Stay tuned for updates as these features are developed!